irmen/cx16shell/README.md

 Actually, any file ending with ".sh" is treated as a shell-script, in ISO character encoding, that contains lines with shell instructions.
 You can execute it just by typing its full name.
+Scripts existing in the SHELL-CMDS directory will be executed first.

 NOTE: currently the length of a script is limited to 1 KB (not enforced).
 If your script exceeds this it will overwrite program memory when loaded and cause havoc on the system.